Many More Maps

 That’s where I come in.

-I’ve visited Cambridge five or six times now because my boyfriend’s family lives there, so I’ve been spoilt for choice when it comes to opportunities to get out and explore Cambridge.
-Recently, I had a whole day to spend exploring the city and decided to take full advantage of it!
+I visit Cambridge five or six times a year because my boyfriend’s family lives there, so I’ve been spoilt for choice when it comes to opportunities to get out and explore Cambridge.
+Recently, I had a whole day to spend exploring the city.
+I decided to take full advantage of it!

 Let’s begin!